We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The intensity of itching may range from mild to severe.
 In more severe cases, pruritus may cause significant disruption to sleep, as well as daily life.

 Other skin changes may accompany pruritus.
 These can include:

 - skin rash

 People should see a doctor if their skin is visibly irritated to rule out other forms of skin irritation, such as bacterial or fungal infections.

-Reduced levels of estrogen mean that vaginal problems may arise or get worse during or after menopause.
+Reduced levels of estrogen mean that vaginal problems

 People may notice vaginal itching more often during menopause.
 Vaginal itching is called vulvar pruritus.
 This type of itching may occur more often if a person also experiences vaginal dryness, which is another common symptom of menopause.